muktapalshikar/mBONITA/README.md

 ```
 - Run all commands in a terminal window.
 You will need Python and your C compiler in your PATH variable.
 Once again, make sure that you are in the correct working directory.
 - The (mBONITA module)[https://github.com/mgp13/mBONITA/tree/main/mBONITA%20module] folder contains the processed transcriptomics, proteomics and phosphoproteomics datasets used in the paper.
 The original datasets may be downloaded from GEO and PRIDE (refer to manuscript for accession numbers).
 We have provided the file (concatenated_datasets.csv)[https://github.com/mgp13/mBONITA/blob/3cdb24ecfd80b4c8726c84d061206f857df82850/mBONITA%20module/concatenated_datasets.csv], which is a combination of the files (bonita_transcriptomics.csv)[https://github.com/mgp13/mBONITA/blob/3cdb24ecfd80b4c8726c84d061206f857df82850/mBONITA%20module/bonita_transcriptomics.csv], (bonita_proteomics.csv)[https://github.com/mgp13/mBONITA/blob/3cdb24ecfd80b4c8726c84d061206f857df82850/mBONITA%20module/bonita_proteomics.csv] and (bonita_phosphoproteomics.csv)[https://github.com/mgp13/mBONITA/blob/3cdb24ecfd80b4c8726c84d061206f857df82850/mBONITA%20module/bonita_phosphoproteomics.csv], as the training dataset for the tutorial below.
 The corresponding contrasts file (contrasts.csv)[https://github.com/mgp13/mBONITA/blob/3cdb24ecfd80b4c8726c84d061206f857df82850/mBONITA%20module/contrasts.csv] and conditions file (concatenated_conditions.csv)[https://github.com/mgp13/mBONITA/blob/3cdb24ecfd80b4c8726c84d061206f857df82850/mBONITA%20module/concatenated_conditions.csv] are also in the folder.
+- The (mBONITA tutorial)[] folder contains a toy example dataset ()[], network ()[].
+These can be used to try the mBONITA pipeline out, although I don't suggest treating these results as anything other than a proof of bare-minimum function.
+##

 ### Step 0: Process multi-omics data and generate conditions and contrast files